-Dance in Year 9 takes dance 'on tour' and produces a series of entertaining concerts for Prep/Year 1 students at Marymount Primary and other schools.

-Production elements including costume, make up, lighting, prop and set design are studied and students crate a design folio to accompany their creation for the concert.
+The Year 9 Dance unit, 'The Greatest Show' takes dance 'on tour' and produces a series of entertaining concerts for Prep/Year 1 students at Marymount Primary and other schools.
+Production elements including costume, make up, lighting, prop and set design are studied and students create a design folio to accompany their creation for the concert.
 Choreography skills are refined as students are able to select their own style to construct a dance for a group of performers.
-Performing a series of concerts in front of a live, enthusiastic audience is an opportunity for the strengthening of students' performance skills.
+Performing a series of concerts in front of a live. enthusiastic audience is an opportunity for the strengthening of students' performance skills.
 Excursions to view the work of professional companies provides students with an insight into the inspiring heights that this unique art form can take.
+Fisteddfods and competitions in Brisbane and the Gold Coast allow for the extension of performance skills and are a great way to develop confidence and enhanced teamwork.

 Students improve their fitness, expressive and presentation abilities to ensure a healthy body and mind.
 In this way, the study of Dance heightens students' personal and physical wellbeing, improving self confidence and fostering their creative problem-solving abilities.
+It is not necessary for students to have studied dance prior to choosing this subject and an average level of general coordination is recommended, as a minimum.